wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 (file `t_set.c`).
 If the set object is a `dict`, it simply calls `dictAddRaw()` (file `dict.c`) to create an entry, and then sets the key of the entry to the element value.

+For `intset` type, however, whenever a new element is added, the function needs to check whether the new element can be parsed into an integer using `isSdsRepresentableAsLongLong()`.
+If it is not the case, then the existing set is converted into a `dict` set by calling `setTypeConvert()`.
+This function first creates a `dict` type set using `setTypeCreate()` and then iterates over the `intset` object and converts the integer elements into `sds` objects using `sdsfromlonglong()` (file `sds.c`).
+Finally, the converted `sds` type keys are inserted into the newly created object.
+Finally, the old `intset` object is freed by calling `zfree()` on the `robj`'s `ptr` field, and the newly created `dict` object is assigned to the `robj` object.
+After conversion is completed, the new key is inserted into the set object by calling `dictAddRaw()`.

 ## Build, Compilation, and Usage